Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 Reviewer’s rating with pros and cons, and user ratings

-Chernobyl Terrorist Attack has an exciting premise and a cool, grim setting, but the gameplay, graphics, and AI feel very outdated today.
-It’s most interesting as a retro FPS or niche action game.
+Chernobyl Terrorist Attack has an exciting premise and a cool, dark setting, but the gameplay, graphics, and AI feel very dated today.
+It’s mostly interesting as a retro FPS or niche action game.

 Pros: